yvesbou/uni-v2-clone/README.md

 ## TWAP (Time-weighted-average-price)

-Each Uniswap Pool as a competitive market serves as an indicator what the true price is.
+Each Uniswap Pool as a competitive liquid market serves as an indicator what the true price of two assets is.
 Price is a ratio on how much `y` do I need to pay in order to get `x` and vice versa.
 In our pool we have this information.
 So we can serve oracle consumers with on-chain data.

 The following variables from the Pool contract are used to compute the TWAP: `price0CumulativeLast`, `price1CumulativeLast` and `blockTimestampLast`.